chevcast/shotgun/README.md

 		});
 	};

-There are standard properties that Shotgun always adds to the result object such as `context`, `lines`, and `clearDisplay`.
+There are standard properties that Shotgun always adds to the result object such as `context`, `lines`, `clearDisplay`, and `exit`.
 You can change these options when necessary, but you are also welcome to add your own values.

-	// mycommand/index.js
+	// cmds/mycommand.js

-	exports.invoke = function (res, args, options) {
+	exports.invoke = function (res, options, shell) {
 		res.customMessage = 'This is a custom message.';
 	};